gowachin/matreex/vignettes/Harvesting.md

 In this case, $H$ is correlated with $N$ since it’s a constant percentage not linked with a size distribution.
-The first step being the initialisation step, it’s normal to have no harvest.
+The first step being the initialization step, it’s normal to have no harvest.

 ``` r
 Picea_sim  %>%